UID2 Private Operator for AWS Integration Guide

 SSMKeyAlias | AWS::KMS::Alias | An alias that provides an easy way to access the KMS key. |

-TokenSecret | AWS::SecretsManager::Secret | An encrypted configuration that includes the operator key. |
+TokenSecret | AWS::SecretsManager::Secret | A Secrets Manager secret to store the operator key. |

 WorkerRole | AWS::IAM::Role | The IAM role that your UID2 Operators run as.
-Roles provide access to configuration keys. |
+The role provides access to AWS Secrets Manager to retrieve operator keys. |

 WorkerInstanceProfile | AWS::IAM::InstanceProfile | The instance profile with Worker Role to attach to Operator EC2 instances. |